stakater/stakater-docs/docs/content/sre/multi-tenant-operator/tenant-roles.md

 ## 2. Editor

 ![image](./images/tenant-operator-edit-overview.jpg)
 fig 3.
-Shows editors role in a tenant using Tenant Operator
+Shows editors role in a tenant using MTO

 Edit role will have edit access on there `Projects`, but they wont have access on `Roles` or `RoleBindings`.